BenK03/Advent-of-Code/README.md

 ### 📝 Guide
 ---
 * Every folder with a year as the title contains the daily solutions of the AoC (Advent of Code) for that corresponding year.
-* Each of these folders contain the solution files named after the day of the problem.
+* Each of these folders contain the solution folders named after the day of the problem.

 ### ⚙️ Run Solutions
 ---